bameda/djmail/docs/usage.rst

 MagicMailBuilder
 ^^^^^^^^^^^^^^^^

 This is a more powerful method for building messages from templates.
-It delegates a email building to a TemplateMail buit exposes more easy and dynamic api.
+It delegates an email building to a TemplateMail but exposes a more easy and dynamic api.

-This example represents the same behavior as previos example:
+This example represents the same behavior as the previous example:

 .. code-block:: python